syntruth/Dice-Bag/readme.md

 ### Storyteller

-This models the WhiteWolf systems dice pool mechanics.
+This models the WhiteWolf/World of Darkness systems dice pool mechanics.

 This is actually modeling the "Storytelling" system dice, not the older "Storyteller" system dice, but I personally find "Storytelling" kind of a silly name, so I prefer the older name. :D

-There is a `Storyteller.roll(number, success)` method to roll the number of d10s and count how many successes (>= success value) are generated.
+There is a `Storyteller.roll(number, success)` method to roll the number of d10s and count how many successes (>= `success` value) are generated.
-There is also a `Storyteller.chance` method that will roll a since 1d10/10 dice.
+There is also a `Storyteller.chance` method that will roll a single 1d10/10 dice.

 ```ruby